 The way that we determine how our processes are really helping the teams is based on the pipeline that they’re generating.
 In addition to that, we’re also tied to the revenue that they’re generating.
 If the teams are not producing enough pipeline, it comes down to us identifying, okay, is it because of the workflows that we’ve rolled out and those are not landing?
 Or is it because folks are actually not following those workflows which are leading to the gap in the pipeline that we were generating?

-SS: I’m so excited to hear that you guys are starting to do that within your organization.
-I think that’s a huge step forward in helping enablement position itself strategically within the organization.
-What goals do you have for the next year in regard to maybe helping to evolve enablement maturity within your organization?
+SS: I’m so excited to hear that you guys are starting to do that within your organisation.
+I think that’s a huge step forward in helping enablement position itself strategically within the organisation.
+What goals do you have for the next year in regard to maybe helping to evolve enablement maturity within your organisation?